SovnSkyrim/Aldrnari/README.md

 After you finish customizing all the MCMs, the last thing to check is the Skyrim Unbound MCM.
 You can safely experiment with all the options in there, **EXCEPT choosing a Non-Dragonborn character.**
 Anything else in that menu can be customized to your liking.
 When you're ready, simply press the Start Adventure button in the Unbound MCM.
 You will then be prompted to create your character as usual.

+You may want to use the command ```player.sae idlestaticposeastart``` to stop your character doing animations when using Racemenu.
+Just jump when you've got the control of your character to reset it.

 Please Note: Do NOT change sex or race with showracemenu after first confirming your character.

 ## FAQ